schoenemeyer/docker-nvidia-basics/README.md

 ## Running Jupyter on a remote docker container via SSH

-If you want to
-The background is explained in detailed here: https://medium.com/@lucasrg/using-jupyter-notebook-running-on-a-remote-docker-container-via-ssh-ea2c3ebb9055
+If you want to use Jupyter locally on your notebook while Jupyter web-app is running the code in a remote machine, you should read this post.
+The background is explained in detailed
+https://medium.com/@lucasrg/using-jupyter-notebook-running-on-a-remote-docker-container-via-ssh-ea2c3ebb9055
 The image provided by the author explains it.
 <img src="https://github.com/schoenemeyer/docker-nvidia-basics/blob/master/1%20TAC174dy1N_boaMkCOKrtg.png" width="352">
+## Quick Guide

 ssh in the remote machine with –L
 ```
 thomass@THOMASS-LT1:~$ ssh -L 9999:localhost:9999 thomas@<yourgpuserver>.nvidia.com